vibora-io/vibora/docs/schemas/fields.md

 Vibora has a special class called "Field" to represent each field of a schema.
-You can build any kind of validation rules using this class but to avoid repeat yourself there a few builtin ones.
+You can build any kind of validation rules using this class but to avoid repeating yourself there a few builtin ones.
 There are a few must-know attributes of this class:

 1) **required** -> By default all declared fields in a schema are required which means